Security Compliance in Training Videos: Practical Guide

 Prevents data leaks and reputational damage

-Training videos often contain a wealth of information, and without proper controls, this can become a goldmine for people who are trying to access sensitive information.
+Training videos often contain a wealth of information, and without proper controls, they can become a goldmine for people trying to access sensitive information.

 When your team applies cybersecurity best practices like redaction, secure hosting, and permission-based access, your organization can stay one step ahead at all times.